-The Bernalillo Public School District will disseminate information and seek timely input regarding the following programs on its educational program (including, but not limited to): Title I, Title III, Title VI, Title VII, IDEA-B and Bilingual programs.
-The completed applications, evaluations, and program planning will be made available to parents of Indian children, Tribal officials, and the Indian Education Committee and a summary will be prepared and disseminated (flyers, school site robo calls, Tribal emails and letters) one month in advance of public hearings to afford all interested parties the opportunity to review the documents with sufficient time to provide thoughtful input at the public meetings.
-These hearings will be publically advertised by the district website, sky alerts, flyers provided to tribe(s), and flyers posted at school sites to allow all interested parties to attend.
+The Bernalillo Public School District will disseminate information and seek timely input regarding the following programs on its educational program (including, but not limited to): Title I, Title II, Title III, Title VI, Title VII, IDEA-B and Bilingual programs.
+The completed applications, evaluations, and program planning will be made available to parents of Indian children, Tribal officials, and the Indian Education Committee.
+A summary will be prepared and disseminated (flyers, school site robo calls, Tribal emails and letters) one month in advance of public hearings to afford all interested parties the opportunity to review the documents with sufficient time to provide thoughtful input at the public meetings.
+These hearings will be publicly advertised on the district website, sky alerts, flyers provided to tribe(s), and posted at school sites to allow all interested parties to attend.
 In addition, representatives from the District and Indian Education Committee will schedule meetings with respective tribal communities to seek input regarding the:

-- 1. applications - programs - 3. evaluation - 4. budget allocations - 5. other data authorized and required under federal or state program guidelines - 6. previous year's results for comparison - 7. minutes (impact aid meetings, tribal leaders, community meetings) - 8.
-Board reports (cash carryover and expenditures, agenda) - 9.
-Impact Aid Program Indian Policies and Procedures - 10.
-Impact Aid Program application for federal assistance - Impact Aid and other federal program budget projections and funding allocations for the upcoming program year - 12.
+- applications - programs - evaluation - budget allocations - 5. other data authorized and required under federal or state program guidelines - previous year's results for comparison - minutes (impact aid meetings, tribal leaders, community meetings) - Board reports (cash carryover and expenditures, agenda) - Impact Aid Program Indian Policies and Procedures - Impact Aid Program application for federal assistance - Impact Aid and other federal program budget projections and funding allocations for the upcoming program year - 12.
 Other information as requested by tribe

-As required by the Indian Education Act, the district will provide the following current information on school performance to parents and tribal officials along with recommendations for improvement to include:
+As required by the Indian Education Act, the district will provide the following current information on school performance to parents, tribal officials and Board of Education along with recommendations for improvement to include:

-- School safety; Plan & Procedures and Transportation Safety Plan Provide at beginning of school year - Graduation/dropout rate by tribe; - 3.
-Academic requirements for graduation and promotion Beginning of school year unless there are changes during the school year. - Attendance; - 5.
-Truancy reports of individual students As requested by tribe depending on individual agreements and processes - 6.
-Parent and community involvement (identify type, e.g. quarterly); - 7.
-Educational programs targeting Indian student needs; - 8.
-Current status of District Indian Policies and Procedures; - Discussion of school calendar (Spring) Provide an invitation to TED's for meeting; - Process and plans established for consultation with parent advisory committees and tribal officials; and - 11.
-Suspension/expulsion rates Every 9 weeks, disaggregated by tribe; - 12.
-Enrollment (By September and January) - 13.
+- School safety; Plan & Procedures and Transportation Safety Plan Provide at beginning of school year - Graduation/dropout rate by tribe; - Academic requirements for graduation and promotion Beginning of school year unless there are changes during the school year. - Attendance: - Truancy reports of individual students As requested by tribe depending on individual agreements and processes - Parent and community involvement (identify type, e.g. quarterly); - Educational programs targeting Indian student needs; - Current status of District Indian Policies and Procedures; - Discussion of school calendar (Spring) Provide an invitation to TED's for meeting; - Process and plans established for consultation with parent advisory committees and tribal officials; and - 11.
+Suspension/expulsion rates Every 9 weeks, disaggregated by tribe; - Enrollment (By September and January) - 13.
 Disciplinary Policies provide by email at the beginning of school year - List of students who/do not have parent release and 506 forms end of school year or as needed - 15.
-Parent and community involvement Tribal Leaders meeting
+Parent and community involvement Tribal Leaders meeting - 16.
+Participation data in Extra-curricular activities